 What is LinkAges?

 LinkAges is a student-led volunteering programme that enables you to volunteer and engage with older people in the Bristol area.
 The programme exists to reduce loneliness amongst socially isolated older people.
-It's brand new for 2016-17 and we're working with a local care home to support their residents.

 What can you do?

 You can apply to volunteer with one of our projects that will be running this year: IT Assistance Sessions: come along to informal weekly group sessions, get to know some elderly residents and help them with some basic computer skills.
 Show them how to use Google, watch online videos, send emails, and Skype the grandkids.
 Sessions take place on Wednesday afternoons.
 Student Skills Swap: both students and residents have a wide and diverse range of skills, so we are giving you the opportunity to learn from and/or share skills and interests with the residents.
 There are several pre-existing Skills Swaps to choose from, or we can try to match you up with someone else.
 Whether it's art, engineering, music, or languages, someone will want to share or learn a skill with you!
 Current projects include:

 Social Studies discussions group (flexible day, usually around 5pm)

 Bridge group (residents will teach you how to play this fun card game!)